UPBGE/UPBGE-Docs/source/manual/logic/sensors/types/armature.rst

 .. note::

-   The *Armature Sensor* only is available for armature objects.
+   The *Armature Sensor* is available for armature objects only.

 Properties